linuxkay/yogurt/README.md

 Need to create pingserver like script for server monitoring ideally on router.

-Need to create conky monitoring for pingserver.
+Need to create conky monitoring for pingserver or python http response reading

 ## Licence